 What I failed to realize in being overrun by truffles is that those truffles weren’t very good.
 It’s not that truffles don’t taste good, it’s just that some poor quality ones taste bad.
 Good news!
-In Croatia, truffles are of the best quality – and they taste absolutely delicious!
+Truffle hunting Croatia brings only the best quality – and they taste absolutely delicious!

 Truffle Hunting in Croatia

 Evidently Northern Croatia is very well known for their superb truffles.
 I had never known this.
 I’ve heard of truffles coming from France, Italy and even Spain.
-But never from Croatia.
+But never truffle hunting in Istria Croatia.
 Well, guess I was out of the loop on this one because Croatia is one of the world’s preeminent sources of high quality truffles.

 It seems the soil is just right for growing truffles in Northern Croatia.
 Truffles love the loamy clay soil of the Motovun Forest in Istria, Croatia’s most northern province.
 Both black and white truffles grow in this area, and can be quite prolific.
 As the popularity of truffles has grown, demand for these valuable balls of fungus has grown in Croatia.
 Both black and white truffles can be found here, although the white variety are considered more rare and valuable.